2021–22 FC Bayern Munich season

 The 2021–22 season was the 123rd season in the existence of FC Bayern Munich and the club's 57th consecutive season in the top flight of German football.
 In addition to the domestic league, Bayern Munich participated in this season's editions of the DFB-Pokal and the UEFA Champions League, as well as the DFL-Supercup as winners of the 2020–21 Bundesliga.

-The season was the first since 2009–10 without David Alaba, who departed to Real Madrid and the first since 2010–11 without Javi Martínez and Jérôme Boateng, who departed to Qatar SC and Lyon respectively in the same summer transfer window.
+The season was the first since 2008–09 without David Alaba, who departed to Real Madrid, the first since 2011–12 without Javi Martínez, who departed to Qatar SC, and the first since 2010–11 without Jérôme Boateng, who departed to Lyon.